 • Toothbrush and paste: Make sure the brush and paste are small and compact for camping trips.

-• Face moisturizer, the high altitude, and the harsh sun can take a toll on your skin, so it's essential to keep it hydrated.
+• Face moisturizer, high altitude, and the harsh sun can damage skin.

-• Power bank/battery charger: You should use your phone in airplane mode and have power banks with you; we recommend one of 20,000 mAh.
+• Power bank/battery charger: You should use your phone in airplane mode and have a power bank with you; we recommend one with 20,000 mAh.

 • Plastic bags to keep wet or muddy clothes separate